ueno/dlwrap/README.md

 # dlwrap

-When creating an application that supports multiple backends (compression, config file formats, cryptography, etc.), it is sometimes undesirable to link all the supported libraries to the application, as it would add those libraries as a dependency of the application.
-This can be solved by deferring loading of the necessary library with `dlopen`.
+When creating an application that supports multiple backends (for compression, config file formats, cryptography, etc.), it is sometimes undesirable to link all supported libraries to the application, as it would add those libraries as a dependency of the application.

+This can be solved by deferring loading of the library with `dlopen` until the first time a function from the library is called.
+This mechanism is typically implemented through wrappers around the library functions, though defining the wrappers is cumbersome and error-prone.

-`dlwrap` allows applications to easily implement such mechanism by creating common wrapper functions.
+`dlwrap` makes it easily for an application to implement such mechanism.

 ## Usage

-Let's consider a hypothetical application that calls `ZSTD_versionNumber` and `ZSTD_versionString` to retrieve the run-time version of the ZSTD library.
+Let's consider a hypothetical application which calls `ZSTD_versionNumber` and `ZSTD_versionString` to retrieve the run-time version of the ZSTD library.